luci/luci-go/lucicfg/doc/README.md

 Defines optional configuration of the CQ service for this project.

-CQ is a service that monitors Gerrit CLs in a configured set of Gerrit projects, launches presubmit jobs (aka tryjobs) whenever a CL is marked as ready for CQ, and submits the CL if it passes all checks.
+CQ is a service that monitors Gerrit CLs in a configured set of Gerrit projects, and launches tryjobs (which run pre-submit tests etc.) whenever a CL is marked as ready for CQ, and submits the CL if it passes all checks.

 This optional rule can be used to set global CQ parameters that apply to all [luci.cq_group(...)](#luci.cq_group) defined in the project.